Katheryn Meaklim

-Katheryn Meaklim (born 20 July 1989 in Johannesburg) is a South African swimmer who mainly competes in the Women's 200 and 400 m individual medley.
+Katheryn Meaklim (born 20 July 1989) is a South African swimmer who mainly competes in the Women's 200 and 400 m individual medley.

 At the 2008 Summer Olympics she competed in the 200 m butterfly, the 400 m individual medley and the 4 x 100 m freestyle relay.

 At the 2012 Summer Olympics she finished 16th overall in the heats in the Women's 400 metre individual medley and failed to reach the final, and had the same result in the 200 m individual medley.

 Meaklim is the daughter of Zimbabwean athlete Mariette Van Heerden.